iamfazn/iamfazn/README.md

 I collaborate with research scientists to implement and evaluate machine learning algorithms.
 Go-to person for the team to build/scale infrastructure and tools for research teams

-I've 5+ years of experience in architecting and implementing software libraries for research prototypes across the range of deep learning based projects in areas like art, language, and perception.
+I've 5+ years of experience in architecting and implementing software libraries for research prototypes across the range of deep learning projects.
 I've held leadership positions in large-scale startups like **[Snapdeal](https://www.snapdeal.com/), [PipeCandy](https://pipecandy.com/)**.
 I was recently the Founding Engineer, Technical Architect @ **[KloudOne](https://www.kloudone.com/)** managing clients like Broadcom, Cinarra, CA Technologies, RiskSense, Symantec, and Accuknox.

 I'm comfortable operating in teams and working independently with minimal oversight across different functional units developing a high tolerance for ambiguity and always ready to roll up my sleeves.